AaronBray/AaronBray.github.io/_posts/2025-09-01-SimpleCTF.md

 ______________________

-We now have an email, username, and unencrypted password hash
+We now have an email, username, and unencrypted password

 We now get our 5th answer
 Question 5 asks?
 What's the password?